Communities

 Thank you for your answer!
 I see from your proof that the crucial step is the fact that for prime $p$...

-Snoopy‭ wrote about 2 years ago
+Snoopy‭ wrote over 2 years ago

 Thank you for your answer!
 I see from your proof that the crucial step is the fact that for prime $p$, one has: $p\mid rs$ if and only if $p\mid r$ or $p\mid s$.